 Health Care & Retirement Corp. of America v.
 Pittas is an example of how such enforcement may arise.
 In that case, John Pittas’ mother entered a nursing home for rehab after a car accident.
 She did not qualify for Medicaid and incurred a bill of over $92,000.
 The nursing home sued her son, John Pittas, under Pennsylvania’s filial responsibility law.
 The nursing home prevailed and got a judgment against him.

 This may be just the beginning of a trend.
 The rules for qualifying for Medicaid became significantly more complicated and tighter after passage of the Deficit Reduction Act of 2005 (“DRA”).
 DRA instituted a 5-year lookback for gifts, among other changes.
 Thus, more elders could face LTC expenses without either being qualified for Medicaid or the means to pay those expenses out-of-pocket.
 This leaves providers looking to others to pay their bills, including the adult children.

 It is in the interests of both elder clients and clients with elderly parents to plan for the LTC expenses which they might incur.
 Planning ahead can keep the financial plans of the elder and their adult children intact.

-The attorneys in our firm are experienced in all aspects of estate planning.
 As a member of the American Academy of Estate Planning Attorneys, our firm is kept up-to-date with information regarding all types of estate planning strategies and tools.
-You can receive more information about a complimentary review of your estate plan by calling Chip Morrison at (504) 831-2348.
+You can receive more information by calling Board-Certified Estate Planning Lawyer, Chip Morrison, at (504) 831-2348 to set a consultation.